jscottbranson/configs/README.md

 Anyone is free to use, modify, and distribute any of these files.

 ##Future Plans
-At some point, I
-hope to provide a script that will automatically generate symlinks to each of the configuration files.
+Continue to update these configuration files to maximize efficiency for data analysis and editing HTML, CSS, Python, and other files.